Paficent/Roblox-Api-Tracker/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-All contributions are appreciated, no matter your skill level, you can also contribute to this project's [backend](https://github.com/Paficent/Roblox-Api-Tracker-Backend)!
+All contributions are appreciated, mainly contribute to endpoints.json if a new roblox api is added, or you can contribute to this project's [backend](https://github.com/Paficent/Roblox-Api-Tracker-Backend).

 If you have a suggestion that would make Roblox Api Tracker better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give this project a star if you found any use from it!